kalisio/kapture/README.md

 }
 ```

-In addition the body can conform a [GeoJSON](https://datatracker.ietf.org/doc/html/rfc7946 object.
-The describe features will be rendered as an overlay.
+In addition the body can conform a [GeoJSON](https://datatracker.ietf.org/doc/html/rfc7946) object.
+The described features will be rendered as an overlay.

 Here is a complete example: